alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

   </div>
 </div>

-So now we can make our rocket go as fast as we like -- but what if we need to stop suddenly?
+So now we can launch our rocket and set it off in one direction, but what if we need to change course?
 Maybe [our advanced autopilot][robert] has spotted a parked spaceship, there's an asteroid up ahead, or an astronaut ran out into the space road.
-Can we give our autopilot a handbrake?
+Can we give him some controls?

 [scrolldelay]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee#attr-scrolldelay
 [truespeed]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee#attr-truespeed